spswanz/spswanz.github.io/index.md

 ### Things to fix -

+Btw, I do not find the Jekyll documentation particularly useful.
+It expects too much pre-understanding that I don't have.

-I'd like the index page not to have the 'layout: home' because that adds RSS feed I don't want.
-It adds link to posts, which I need for now until I can set that up as separate assignments tab, which I don't know how to do.
+I'd like the index page not to have the 'layout: home' because that adds RSS feed I don't want, but hesitate to change.

-How to get I get posts to show up on the 698 assignments page instead?

-Want nav bar / TOC in body of index page, rather than on top.

-How do I change nav bar anyway?
-I have a nav.html in my includes folder but I don't know what it does.
-(I did manage to change the footer.html in the includes folder).
+How do I change the ordering of links on the nav bar anyway?
+I have a nav.html in my includes folder but it's empty.
+Well, I did try and copy from Fred's Github repo, but not successfully.
+(I did manage to change the footer.html in the includes folder so I know I'm using includes properly).

+Yay!
+Figured out how to add posts to assignments tab instead.
+Except why is it not loading my third post?
+It's named properly and in posts folder.

+What do I want on my home page anyway?